Pheno-x/RISC-V-Reference-SoC-Tapeout-Program---VSD/README.md

 ## 🙏 Acknowledgment

 I would like to sincerely thank **IIT Gandhinagar**, the **VSD (VLSI System Design) team**, and **Kunal Ghosh sir** for creating and leading the SoC Labs Program.
-This initiative has provided a unique opportunity to learn **end-to-end SoC design** using industry-grade tools in a fully open-source environment.
+This initiative has providing a unique opportunity to learn **end-to-end SoC design** using industry-grade tools in a fully open-source environment.

 Gratitude also goes to the **open-source EDA community** for developing and maintaining powerful tools such as **Yosys, Icarus Verilog, GTKWave, Ngspice, Magic, and OpenLANE**.
 Their contributions make it possible for students and enthusiasts worldwide to explore chip design without restrictions.

 A special thanks to the VSD team for making this program **free and accessible**, breaking barriers to VLSI education and empowering learners like me to take the first steps from **RTL → GDSII design flow**.